Zedero-git/MGT-DDA-VVVVVV/README.md

 ![logo](logo.gif "VVVVVV")
 -------
-This is an altered version of the 2010 indie game VVVVVV using the officially released source code.
-This is used for the experiment for my master thesis "Adaptive Checkpoints for Flow State Optimization in Video Games", as a student of the Master Game Technology at the Breda University for applied sciences.
+This is an altered version of the 2010 indie game VVVVVV using the officially released source code on [GitHub](https://github.com/TerryCavanagh/vvvvvv).
+This is used non-commercially for the experiment for my (Zeb De Roover) master thesis "Adaptive Checkpoints for Flow State Optimization in Video Games", as a student in the Master's program in Game Technology at the Breda University of applied sciences.

+Licenses and many other files are left as-is, directly cloned from the official repository.
+The original VVVVVV is copyright of Terry Cavanagh © 2010-2020.

 VVVVVV by [Terry Cavanagh](http://distractionware.com/), with music by [Magnus Pålsson](http://souleye.madtracker.net/).
-Source code available on [Github](https://github.com/TerryCavanagh/vvvvvv).
+The source code is available on [GitHub](https://github.com/TerryCavanagh/vvvvvv).
 VVVVVV is still commercially available via [thelettervsixtim.es](https://thelettervsixtim.es/) if you'd like to support the game.

 VVVVVV Credits
 -------